 I’ve always loved those pretty roll cakes, the ones that look like a giant Swiss roll (or Ho Hos or Yodels…whatever you want to call them!).
 You slice into them and they have beautiful swirls of cake and frosting.

 My first experience with a cake like that was back in high school French class.
 For our holiday classroom party, our teacher let the students choose a recipe to make and bring in for the class.

-This Gingerbread Cake Roll with Maple Cinnamon Frosting is festive twist on a classic cake!
+This Gingerbread Cake Roll with Maple Cinnamon Frosting is festive twist on a classic cake – and it’s much easier to make!
 The soft cake is richly spiced and laced with brown sugar, and the maple cinnamon-scented frosting is the perfect accompaniment.

 The Role That Blogging Played in this Gingerbread Cake Roll

 One of the best things about blogging is the people you meet.
 I can’t speak for other blogging industries, but food bloggers are some pretty amazing people.
 They’re creative, inspirational, and community-oriented.

 Around the time I first started blogging (back in 2009), I virtually met Evelyne.
 At that time her blog was called Cheap Ethnic Eats and my blog was called Thought for Food.
 Her blog is now called CulturEatz!

 Back at that time, blogging was a completely different ball game.
 We shared snippets of our lives, not SEO keywords.
 Our blogs were a reflection of ourselves, recipes made for and shared with loved ones.